Here’s a look at the life of Bill Clinton, 42nd president of the United States.

 January 19, 2001 - The day before leaving office, Clinton agrees to give up his Arkansas law license for five years, and to pay a $25,000 fine to the state bar association, ending efforts by the Arkansas Supreme Court Committee on Professional Conduct to disbar him.

 January 20, 2001 - Hours before leaving office, Clinton pardons 141 people, including Whitewater figure Susan McDougal and publishing heiress Patty Hearst.
 The most controversial pardon is that of financier Marc Rich, who had been a fugitive in Switzerland.
 The president also pardons his brother, Roger Clinton, who had been convicted on a cocaine charge in the 1980s.

-July 30, 2001 - Formally opens his post-presidential office in the predominantly black Harlem district of New York City.
+July 30, 2001 - Formally opens his post-presidential office in the Harlem neighborhood of New York City.

 July 27, 2004 - Clinton is the keynote speaker on the first night of the Democratic National Convention in Boston.

 September 3, 2004 - Clinton goes to Northern Westchester Hospital after experiencing mild chest pain and shortness of breath.
 Doctors say bypass surgery is necessary.

 September 6, 2004 - Undergoes a four-hour bypass operation at New York Presbyterian Hospital.
 His doctors announce that some of his arteries had been blocked more than 90%.